Pathway Tools Software

 organism-specific databases, including:

-- A genome browser
+- A genome browser, metabolic network browser, and regulatory network browser

 - Computational inferences including prediction of